Helen Corey

-Helen Corey (born October 9, 1923) is a Syrian-American cookbook author, television producer, and educator.
-She is also the first Syrian-American woman to have held elected office in Indiana.
+Helen E. Corey (October 9, 1923 – January 28, 2024) was an American cookbook author, television producer, and educator.
+She is also the first American woman of Syrian descent to have held elected office in Indiana.
 She is known for her cookbooks The Art of Syrian Cookery (1962) and Helen Corey's Food from Biblical Lands (1989), in which she stressed the biblical origins of Middle Eastern cuisine and the value of sharing food as a vehicle for cross-cultural and inter-faith dialogue.
 In her cookbooks she also promoted awareness of Eastern Christianity in the United States, by discussing her family's culture in the Antiochian Orthodox Church.

 Family and early life

 Helen Corey's parents, Maheeba (“Mabel”) and Mkhyal (“Michael”), were born in the Arne and Ein el-shara suburbs of Damascus, Syria, and migrated to the United States.
 Helen Corey was born on October 9, 1923, in Canton, Ohio, and lived there until she moved to Terre Haute, Indiana in 1946.
 She and her family were part of a wave of Arabic immigrants who migrated to Terre Haute during the early twentieth century and who settled there due to the city's “potential for prosperity through farming, mining and a growing manufacturing base.”
 As early as 1927, the town had a sufficiently substantial Syrian Christian community that its members wrote and notarized a constitution for its church, St. George Orthodox Church.
 In 2018, Corey participated in a ceremony commemorating a historical marker for “Little Syria on the Wabash”, the site of the original twentieth-century immigrant Syrian neighborhoods of Terre Haute.

 As a member of St. George Orthodox Church (the Syrian Antiochian Orthodox church of Terre Haute) Helen Corey often acted as a de facto ambassador for her church.
 She also served on this church's board of trustees.

 Through her cookbooks, television show, and other public programs, she aimed to raise public awareness about Syrian culture and to share information on the Antiochian Orthodox Church's feast and fast days.
 With five godchildren, Corey describes herself as belonging to a close-knit family community.

+Helen Corey died in Terre Haute on January 28, 2024, at the age of 100.